EU Regulation 261/2004

 What am I entitled to?

-The amount of fixed compensation for delayed, overbooked, or cancelled flights ranges from €250 to €600 per passenger, as it varies according to the length of delay and distance of your flight.
+The amount of fixed compensation for cancelled, overbooked, or delayed flights ranges from €250 to €600 per passenger, as it varies according to the length of delay and distance of your flight.

-Your owed compensation is in addition to extra entitlements, which should include:
+Your owed flight delay compensation is in addition to extra entitlements, which should include:

 - Overnight accommodation (if applicable)